 In some rare cases, your dog may also experience diarrhea, vomiting, and an increase or decrease in appetite.
+You may also notice that Benadryl does, in fact, make your dog sleepy.
 The majority of side effects occur within the first hour of administration, so monitor your dog’s reaction carefully during this time frame.
-In the event that his reactions are severe, contact your vet immediately.
+In the event that his reactions are severe, contact your dog’s veterinarian immediately.

-Important: If your pooch has any of the following health conditions, use Benadryl only after you’ve consulted your vet:
+Important: If your pooch has any of the following health conditions, use the dog Benadryl only after you’ve consulted your vet:

 - Allergic Lung Disease